Ottó Szabó (footballer, born 1955)

-Ottó Szabó (born 16 December 1955) is a former Hungarian professional footballer who played as a forward, later became a football coach.
-He was a member of the Hungarian national football team.
+Ottó Szabó (born 16 December 1955) is a Hungarian former professional footballer who played as a forward, later became a football coach.
+He was a member of the Hungary national team.

 Career

-He played for Győri Dózsa until 1974.
+Szabó played for Győri Dózsa until 1974.
 Between 1974 and 1990 he scored 69 goals in 350 league matches for Győri ETO FC.
 He was a member of the team that won two championships, two silver and one bronze medal between 1982 and 1986.
 In the early 1990s he retired from active football with SVg Wiener Neudorf in Austria.

-National team

-In 1984 he made one appearance for the national team.
+In 1984 he made one appearance for the Hungary national team.